-Kris Ramsay is an associate professor in the Department of Politics.
+Kris Ramsay is a professor in the Department of Politics.
 He specializes in strategic analysis and its applications to violent conflict, war, and political economy.

-Kris is the Director of the Graduate Program in Political Economy, Director of the Emerging Scholars in Political Science Program, and an executive committee member of the Program for Quantitative and Analytical Political Science (Q-APS) at Princeton University.
+Kris is the Director of Graduate Studies, Director of the Graduate Program in Political Economy, Director of the Emerging Scholars in Political Science Program, and an executive committee member of the Program for Quantitative and Analytical Political Science (Q-APS) at Princeton University.

 Scott Abramson (University of Rochester)